JasperGame/zepeto-modules/docs/HowToContribute.md

 [English](./HowToContribute.md) | [Korean](./HowToContribute_KR.md)

 ## ZEPETO Modules Project contributions are welcome!
-Thank you so much for contributing to the creation of ZEPETO Modules that help develop ZEPETO World.
+Thank you so much for contributing to the creation of ZEPETO Modules that help develop amazing ZEPETO Worlds.

 You can contribute to: